+You have two options: Option #1: You can watch the ball the whole time and have your feet cross over in front of your body.
 This option will slow you down if you have a long way to run, but you don’t lose track of the baseball.
-When to Use:

-Option 1 is a good way to get your body turned around when you don’t have to far to run.
+When to Use: Option 1 is a good way to get your body turned around when you don’t have to far to run.
 Any time you can see the ball the whole way, it makes it easier to catch the baseball.
-How to Execute: